Ropes Wealth Advisors LLC Sells 736 Shares of Eli Lilly and Company (NYSE:LLY)

 Eli Lilly and Company Increases Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, March 4th.
-Stockholders of record on Thursday, February 15th will be given a $1.30 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, March 4th.
+Shareholders of record on Thursday, February 15th will be issued a dividend of $1.30 per share.
+This represents a $5.20 annualized dividend and a yield of 0.89%.
 This is a boost from Eli Lilly and Company’s previous quarterly dividend of $1.13.
-The ex-dividend date is Wednesday, February 14th.
-This represents a $5.20 dividend on an annualized basis and a dividend yield of 0.89%.
-Eli Lilly and Company’s dividend payout ratio (DPR) is presently 81.88%.
+The ex-dividend date of this dividend is Wednesday, February 14th.
+Eli Lilly and Company’s dividend payout ratio is presently 81.88%.

 About Eli Lilly and Company